 Tissue Donation and Transplantation

-There are over 115,000 people in the United States depending on a life-saving organ transplant.
+There are over 100,000 patients in the United States waiting for a life-saving organ transplant.
 Donated tissue prevents infection in burn victims, replaces bone devastated by cancer or injury, and restores sight to the blind.
-One registered donor can save and improve the lives of more than 50 people!
+One registered donor can save and improve the lives of more than 75 people!

 Select question below to view answer.

 The Donor Registry is a database that documents an individual’s decision to be an organ and tissue donor.
 The information you provide is entered into a secure and confidential database that is only accessed by organ and tissue recovery professionals to determine an individual’s donation decision.
 Your decision to be a donor does not impact the quality of care you receive if you are sick or injured.
 The professionals who are responsible for your medical treatment, including hospital staff and emergency medical technicians, do not have access to this information.
 You can register in-person at the DMV, or any DMV license partner office, or online through the DMV website